mongodb/libmongocrypt/integrating.md

 **libmongocrypt needs**...

-The responses from one or more HTTP messages to KMS.
+The responses from one or more messages to KMS.

 **Driver needs to...**

 1. Iterate all KMS requests using `mongocrypt_ctx_next_kms_ctx`.
-    (Note, the driver MAY fan out all HTTP requests at the same time).
+    (Note, the driver MAY fan out all requests at the same time).
 2. For each context:

     a.
 Delay the message by the time in microseconds indicated by